 Parents and organisations seeking to enrol international students holding visitor visas in Victorian schools may seek enrolment for short periods up to 12 weeks of tuition, but:

-- must pay tuition fees if enrolling in a Victorian government school (for further details go to the International Division of the Victorian Department of Education and Training)
+- must pay tuition fees if enrolling in a Victorian government school (for further details go to the International Division of the Victorian Department of Education)

 - may be required to pay tuition fees if enrolling in a Victorian Catholic or independent school (for further information contact the school directly).